dtaivpp/python-chatbot/README.md

       `python -m pip install pip 9.0.3`
 7. Then run the following command to get the simple intent creation page
     `npm install rasa-nlu-trainer`

 That is it (as far as installation is concerned that is).
+Continue on to see how we will use thse

 ## Training the Rasa NLU
+The first thing to do when going to train the NLU is to load up some data into data/data.json.
+The quickest way to do this is using the rasa nlu trainer we insalled in step 7 of the last section.
+You do this by running the following line from the command line.
+    `rasa-nlu-trainer`